Interstate 68: West Virginia

 The region of West Virginia through which the freeway passes is rural and mountainous.
-There are several sections that have steep grades, especially near the Cheat River Canyon, where there is a truck escape ramp in case trucks lose their brakes descending the steep grade.
+There are several sections that have steep grades, especially near the Cheat River Canyon, where there is a truck escape ramp.

 The peak traffic density in terms of annual average daily traffic (AADT) on I-68 in West Virginia is 32,900 vehicles per day at the interchange with I-79 in Morgantown.
 The traffic gradually decreases further eastward, reaching a low point at 14,600 vehicles per day at the Hazelton exit.